AnastasOdyssea/Workout-App/README.md

-# Getting Started with Create React App
+# Workout App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This is an app that tracks the distance that someone covers when swimming,running and cycling.

 ### `npm start`